 With the support of CSDE’s fellowship program, productive fellows will be well positioned for producing innovative research and securing future investment in their research careers through early career path awards and future research grants.

 Stipends are currently funded by the Shanahan Foundation.
 Appointments usually begin September 16 and run through September 15 of the next calendar year.

 - $500 in support of travel

-Students who are committed to careers in population research and who are enrolled in a PhD program in one of CSDE’s Affiliated Departments (Anthropology, Epidemiology, Geography, Health Services, Public Policy and Governance, Social Work, Sociology, and Statistics) are eligible.
+Students who are committed to careers in population research and who are enrolled in a PhD program in one of CSDE’s Affiliated Departments (Anthropology, Epidemiology, Geography, Global Health, Health Services, Public Policy and Governance, Social Work, Sociology, and Statistics) are eligible.

 Competitive applicants are those who have demonstrated considerable potential to become productive independent researchers in demography and make a significant impact on population science.
 In line with the goal of the NIH Ruth L. Kirschstein Institutional National Research Service Award, CSDE seeks to enhance the diversity of the demography-related research workforce and encourages applications from predoctoral students from populations in the US that have been shown to be underrepresented in the biomedical and behavioral research workforce.

 The CSDE Fellowship carries a set of expectations regarding academic progress, mentoring, research, and career development.
 CSDE Fellows must fulfill the regular requirements of their department’s graduate program on the recommended timeline, complete CSDE course requirements that have not already been fulfilled and maintain satisfactory performance and progress in both their Degree program and CSDE Fellowship program.
 The Fellows are expected to work on a research plan under the close supervision of a CSDE Affiliate.
 This research is central to the mission of the Fellowship.
 Fellows must also comply with CSDE policies and NIH requirements.